ngonz232/Collective/README.md

 **Optional Nice-to-have Stories**

-* User can see a list of local volunteers in card view
-* The volunteers only appear in the list if they mark themselves as public (privacy settings)
+* CardView to display each event as a “card” on the RecyclerView
-* User can use a search bar to search volunteers and events
+* User can use a search bar to search and filter events
 * Each user profile card can be expanded into a detailed view
 * User can only remove their own posted events
 * User can only unregister themselves as a volunteer not others